The Triumph

 "Jesus Christ yesterday, and today; and the same for ever." - Hebrews 13:8

-- Christ reigns now, even when His reign is hidden from worldly power.
+Scripture teaches both pilgrimage and promise.[1]
+The Church is persecuted in time.
+Christ reigns now, even when His reign is hidden from worldly power.
+Final manifestation comes in glory, not by human engineering.

-Tradition gives a healthy order:
+Tradition therefore teaches a healthy order:

 - labor faithfully in history

-- refuse illusions of total earthly completion
+- refuse the illusion of total earthly completion

 Many souls now oscillate between two temptations.

-- Despair: "Everything is lost."
+- Despair: everything is lost.

-- False victory claims: "A partial settlement is the final restoration."
+- False victory claims: a partial settlement is the final restoration.

 Both are errors.

-Victory begins in fidelity:
+Victory in history begins in fidelity:

 - keep the true faith whole